 The SEM/EDX study element composition analyzes are revealed in Table 1.
-The particles of both VITA Lumex® AC and amber fine powder show irregular geometry with different particle sizes.

-The SEM images show the particle size of both VITA Lumex® AC and this study amber fine resultant powder with an irregular geometry with different particle sizes.
+The particles of both VITA Lumex[®] AC and amber fine powder particles show irregular geometry with different particle sizes.
+The SEM images show the particle size of both VITA Lumex[®] AC and the amber fine resultant powder in this study, with an irregular geometry and different particle sizes.

-Regardless of the percentages, the EDX test showed the same elements for both VITA Lumex® AC and this study amber fine resultant powder such as C, O, Na, Al, Si, K, Ca, and Cu, except the Mg which was available only in amber powder.
+Regardless of the percentages, the EDX test showed the same elements for both VITA Lumex® AC and the amber fine resultant powder, such as C, O, Na, Al, Si, K, Ca, and Cu, except for Mg, which was available only in the amber powder.
 This could highlight the use of amber glass powder safely in combination with VITA Lumex® as that of ceramic with zirconia of the same components [16].
+The histogram of the amber fine powder and VITA Lumex® AC particle size distribution was examined by the Malvern Mastersizer analyzer.